 Introduction:

 Meghalaya is a state located in northeast India and is universally known for having an impressive aquatic biodiversity.
 Its scenery, which consists of a river network, streams, and lakes, supports a diverse range of freshwater fish species, most of which are native and play a major role in both the ecological balance and local communities' economic livelihood.
-Situated in two of the largest global biodiversity hotspots the Indo-Burma and the Himalayan regions—northeast India and, more so, Meghalaya is centrally positioned to provide support for sustaining ichthyofaunal diversity (Das et al., 2021).
+Situated in two of the largest global biodiversity hotspots the Indo-Burma and the Himalayan regionsnortheast India and, more so, Meghalaya is centrally positioned to provide support for sustaining ichthyofaunal diversity (Das et al., 2021).
 Ichthyofaunal diversity speaks to the composition and richness of fish species found in a particular aquatic environment.
 It is regarded as one of the principal indicators of the health of aquatic ecosystems and the biological richness of rivers, lakes, or coastal areas (Basan ta K. Das et al., 2021).
 In the Meghalaya context, such diversity is determined by the state's geographical and hydrological conditions.
 Positioned within the geographic range of 25.1° to 26.7° North latitude and 89.50° to 92.48° East longitude, the zone is a fossil zone of the ancient Indian plateau and is cut by a profuse network of rivers and streams depicting complex drainage patterns.
 With nearly 5,600 kilometers of rivers and canals, Meghalaya has the longest river system in northeast India, beating Assam by nearly 4,820 kilometers of such water bodies (Gurumayum et al., 2007).

 The state has twelve districts and three main tribal groups—the Khasi, Jaintia, and Garo.
 The groups are strongly attached to the rivers of the region, which are essential sources of agriculture, fishing, and household water supply.
 Meghalaya is drained by two large drainage basins: the Brahmaputra and the Barak-Meghna systems, with rivers either flowing northward or southward depending on where they are.
 These aquatic systems are known to support a rich diversity of fish, with over 190 species documented across 11 taxonomic orders and 32 families (Vaiphei & Gupta, 2016).
 Previous research reported 104 species (Sen et al., 1984), subsequently revised to 152 species (Sen et al., 1995), and up to 165 by 2000 (Sen et al., 2000), demonstrating a steady rise in fish diversity identification via continued research.
 Major rivers such as the Umiam, Umngot, and Kynshi flow from different regions of the state, including the Khasi and Jaintia Hills.
 The Umiam River, which is created by the union of the Wah Umkhrah and Umshyrpi rivers in proximity to Shillong Peak, is famous for its ecological diversity and sustains various flora and fauna species.
 It supplies necessary resources to the local population via agriculture, fisheries, and tourism (CIFRI, 2013).